Exponential Bounds for the Erd\H{o}s-Ginzburg-Ziv Constant: Conditional Bounds for

 and hence

 Letting $m\rightarrow\infty$, it follows that $|A|\leq\gamma_{q}^{n}$. \end{proof}

 \specialsection*{Acknowledgements}

-I would like to thank Will Sawin for his helpful comments and for his simple proofs of lemmas \ref{lem:Group-action-lemma} and \ref{lem:critical-indicator-function}.
-I would also like to thank Lisa Sauermann for her many helpful comments, corrections, and suggestions, and for pointing out lemmas \ref{lem:EGZ_Lemma}, \ref{lem:g_reduced}, and \ref{lem:k_reduced_to_p}.
+I would like to thank Will Sawin for his helpful comments and for his simple proofs of Lemmas \ref{lem:Group-action-lemma} and \ref{lem:critical-indicator-function}, as well as the anonymous referees whose comments and suggestions helped improve the writing and exposition of the paper.
+I would also like to thank Lisa Sauermann for her many helpful comments, corrections, and suggestions, and for pointing out Lemmas \ref{lem:EGZ_Lemma}, \ref{lem:g_reduced}, and \ref{lem:k_reduced_to_p}.
 This work was partially supported by the NSERC PGS-D scholarship, and by Ben Green's ERC Starting Grant 279438, Approximate Algebraic Structure and Applications.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}